Dc-dcdc/Dc-dcdc.github.io/_experiences/2023-11-24-experience-1.md

 location: "San Francisco, California"
 ---

-This is a description of your experience, which is a markdown files that can be all markdown-ified like any other post.
-Yay markd11own!
+This is a description of my competition experience, 2018-2022

 -This is a smart car team photo.
 <br/><img src='/images/500x300.png'>

 ---

-- This is a smart car team photo2.
+* This is a smart car team photo2.

 * This is a smart car team photo3.